inialum/inialum-error-notification-service/README.md

    Then, edit `.dev.vars` file and fill the variables with your own values.

    > [!TIP]
-   > You can create secret value for `TOKEN_SECRET` with the following command:
+   > You can create random value for `TOKEN_SECRET` with the following command:
    >
    > ```shell
    > openssl rand -base64 32